Night Moves (Marilyn Martin song): Music video

 The song's music video was directed by Jim Yukich and produced by Paul Flattery, both of whom had previously worked with Martin on the video for "Separate Lives".
 The video for "Night Moves" received heavy rotation on MTV, and peaked at No. 9 on the Cash Box Top 30 Music Videos chart in April 1986.

 The video shows Martin singing in various scenes while killing men during dates in the main story.
 Later in the story, young boys playing a football encounter a basement filled with her dead victims hanging and mummified, including a few of which reported missing to and then discovered by the police.
 In the end, Martin, wearing her sunglasses and hooded coat, walks on daylight away from the apartment building, whose main entrance is blocked for investigation and crowded by bystanders.

 Martin said of the video in a 1986 interview with the New York Daily News: I love the video.
 It's based on one of my favorite movies, The Hunger.
 I've always loved scary movies... and it's tough for a girl to be shocking in videos.
 Michael Jackson can become a werewolf, but girls don't.
 I even got to put in a few suggestions of my own, like the scene where I tilt a head so I can bite the neck.
 I thought that was necessary to show I was just a vampire, not a mass murderer.

 In addition to the video, Martin performed "Night Moves" on American Bandstand, which was broadcast on March 29, 1986.
-She also performed the song on the Dutch TopPop.
+She also performed the song on the Dutch television programme TopPop.